mathesar-foundation/mathesar/docs/docs/snippets/uninstall-schemas.md

 1. Remove Mathesar internal schemas.

-    **If you connected Mathesar to a database**, the installation process would have created a new schema for Mathesar's use.
-You can remove this schema from that database as follows:
+    **If you connected Mathesar to a database**, the installation process would have created new schemas for Mathesar's use.
+You can remove them from the database as follows:

     1. Connect to the database.